 - 1. Create a local values file as described in Sample local.yaml file.
 At minimum this file must contain:

 - · the "dockerConfig" secret to access the container registry

 - · the Fabric Services System server information

+- a pluginld that is unique across the entire environment.
+This plugin ID can never be changed afterwards, as it is used to identify the OpenShift cluster within the entire platform

 - 2. On the Top Of Rack node ports connected to the Kubernetes nodes, enable the following:

-- VLAN tagging
+- · VLAN tagging

-- · LLDP at the port and system levels
+- LLDP at the port and system levels

-- 3. On the Kubenetes Linux servers, do the following:
+- 3. On the Kubernetes Linux servers, do the following:

 - enable LLDP

-- · configure LLDP to advertise interface name
+- configure LLDP to advertise interface name

 - 4. Pre-install the following on all nodes in the Kubernetes cluster:

 - CNI for Multus

 - IPVLAN

 - MACVLAN

 - IPAM

 - SR-IOV

 - SR-IOV device plugin

 - 5. When using IPVLAN or MACVLAN, configure VLAN interfaces on the Linux system.

 Note: This VLAN interface is used as the master interface in the Network Attachment Definition (NAD).
-A common name for VLAN interfaces can be configured on all worker nodes so that Pods scheduled on that worker node can be use that interface.
-However, Pods can be scheduled on specific worker nodes using Node selector and master interfaces referred to in the Network Attachment Definition must be present on those worker nodes for Pods to come up correctly.
+A common name for VLAN interfaces can be configured on all worker nodes so that pods scheduled on that worker node can be use that interface.
+However, pods can be scheduled on specific worker nodes using Node selector and master interfaces referred to in the Network Attachment Definition must be present on those worker nodes for pods to come up correctly.

-6. For SR-IOV, while using Virtual Function (VF), VLANs should not be present on the VF to be used by the Network Attachment Definition.
-These will be automatically configured when the NAD is deployed in a Pod.
-While using SR-IOV, only one Pod should be configured per VF.
-7. For SR-IOV, while using the Port function (PF) for IP VLAN, configure VLAN interfaces before using them in the NAD and Pod deployment.
+- 6. For SR-IOV, while using Virtual Function (VF), VLANs should not be present on the VF to be used by the Network Attachment Definition.
+These are automatically configured when the NAD is deployed in a Pod.
+While using SR-IOV, only one Pod should be configured per VF. - 7.
+For SR-IOV, while using the Port function (PF) for IP VLAN, configure VLAN interfaces before using them in the NAD and Pod deployment.

 Step 1.
-Add and update the helm repo, then run the installation script with the following commands:
+Add and update the Helm repo, use the repo URL specified when pushing the charts to the helm repository.
+Then run the installation script.

+Use the following commands: